-A Notary Bond is a form of financial protection that guarantees the notary will comply to the law and fulfill their duties to protect the public from monetary loss resulting from dishonest or fraudulent acts by the notary.
+A notary bond is a form of financial protection that guarantees the notary will comply with the law and fulfill their duties to protect the public from monetary loss resulting from dishonest or fraudulent acts by the notary.
 Most states require notaries to obtain this bond before they are able to become a notary public.

 The surety company that holds the bond will pay the customer for any financial losses incurred.
 It is then the notaries responsibility to reimburse the surety company for the amount paid out.

-Limits, duration, and cost for Notary Bonds vary from state to state.
-The bond limit ranges from $500-$25,000, the duration of commission from 4-6 years, and the cost can be anywhere between $20-$110 dollars.
+Limits, duration, and cost for notary bonds vary from state to state.
+The bond limit ranges from $500-$25,000, the duration of commission from 4-6 years, and the cost can be anywhere between $20-$110.
 See the chart below for the details in each state:

 |State||Bond Limit||Bond Term||Cost|